aristanetworks/avd-workshops/workshops/vscode.md

 VS Code integrates directly with Git and allows Network Engineers to easily perform the following tasks:

 - Edit Files
+- Drag and Drop Files into the Explorer
 - Visually Compare File Diffs
 - Write & Test Scripts
 - Open Terminals for various shells